See kitchen peninsula with seating ideas including how wide it should be, recommended sizes, and the best kitchen peninsula layout designs to use.

 Many people might be confused by the difference between a kitchen island and a kitchen peninsula.
-While they can essentially function the same, the main difference is the placement.
+While they can function the same, the placement is the main difference.

-A kitchen island can be free-standing and is generally separate or disconnected from the rest of the other cabinets and counters in the kitchen, whereas a kitchen peninsula is an extension or is connected to the main kitchen counters and cabinets.
+A kitchen island can be free-standing and is generally separate or disconnected from the rest of the other cabinets and counters in the kitchen.
+In contrast, a kitchen peninsula is an extension or is connected to the main kitchen counters and cabinets.

-Functionally, both provide extra storage and or counter space and are also often used to provide a dining/bar area for the kitchen.
+Functionally, both provide extra storage and counter space and are often used to provide a dining/bar area for the kitchen.
 Peninsulas are most commonly found in L-shape and U-shaped kitchen layouts.

-How Wide Should A Kitchen Peninsula Be With Seating?
+How Wide Should A Peninsula Be With Seating?

-If you use barstools or chairs with wider bases, you would of course need a bigger allowance.
+If you use bar stools or chairs with wider bases, you would need a bigger allowance.
 On average, the stools can be between 15”, 17” to 21” wide.

-What Is A Good Size For A Kitchen Peninsula?
+What Is A Good Size For A Peninsula?

 The recommended kitchen layout dimensions with a peninsula and seating included would largely depend on the following factors:

-1. Clearances: you need to make sure you have standard clearances to ensure proper traffic flow in the kitchen
+1. Clearances: you need to make sure you have standard clearances to ensure proper traffic flow in the kitchen.
+Ensure that the doors to appliances such as the dishwasher and fridge are not impeded.

 • Function: is it just used for small meals?